 Some of the components that function as part of that unified system include the internal teams and third-party contractors that handle forecasting and planning, transportation, order processing, customer satisfaction and service, and warehousing.
 Manufacturing plants may handle certain processes themselves but then outsource other processes to outside entities.

 A liquified natural gas terminal is an example of a business context where effective management of multiple logistic processes is critical.
 Various teams must handle the transportation, processing and storing of natural gas products.
 The many moving parts involved must be well managed or else the overall process will break down, a situation that could be dangerous given the volatile nature of natural gas.

 Difference between logistics and supply chain management

-Sometimes, the terms inbound and outbound logistics are used to denote logistics for goods arriving at or leaving a facility, respectively.
+Logistics management focuses on materials handling and managing the movement of finished products as efficiently as possible.
+Sometimes, the terms inbound logistics and outbound logistics are used to denote logistics for goods arriving at or leaving a facility, respectively.

 Another important category of logistics management is reverse logistics.
 This is the process used to return a product to a distribution center for servicing, refurbishing, decommissioning and recycling.
 This is especially pertinent to e-commerce.

 SCM encompasses a much broader range of supply chain planning activities.
 These include demand planning, sales and operations planning, and supply chain execution, including strategic sourcing and transportation management.

 There are several phases within a typical supply chain, from sourcing raw materials, to creating or manufacturing the products, to delivering them to end users or businesses.
 Each phase can use a different type of logistics.
 Inbound, outbound and reverse logistics are among these types, but there are others, such as the following:

 - Procurement logistics.
 This encompasses finding and contacting the needed suppliers for raw materials and anything else needed to begin the production phase.
 It's important to choose the correct amount of materials and have them delivered in a timely manner.